colinsullivan/supercollider-redux-sequencers/README.md

 For each example, there is a Node.js script and a SuperCollider script that must be run simultaneously.

 ### Basic Example
 This example plays a metronome implemented in `MetronomeSequencer.sc`.
+It is now in `testMetroExample.[js|sc]` as well.

     $ sclang src/example.sc
     # Warning, sound will play!!